Want to build and use a sprint backlog?

 Every MasterChef challenge starts with planning what to cook, right?

+How do you build a sprint backlog?
 At the sprint planning meeting, the product owner describes the goal to be met in the upcoming sprint.
 The owner also suggests which product backlog items will help achieve that goal.

 How are the items chosen